M0nica/gatsby-workshop/slides/README.md

 - ♻️ Sync slides between browser tabs
 - 👨‍💻 Presentation Mode
 - 📝 Speaker Notes

-## Getting Started

-1. Clone the project: `git clone https://github.com/whoisryosuke/next-mdx-deck`
-2. Install dependencies: `npm i` or `yarn`
-3. Run the dev server: `npm run dev` or `yarn dev`
-4. Edit the first slide in `/slides/1.mdx` and save to [**see changes**](http://localhost:3000/)!

   When you're done, run `npm run build && npm run export` or `yarn build && yarn export` will create a static app you can deploy anywhere (or use locally).
 See below for more details.

 ### Deploying